skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/02_enabling_data_sharing.md

 The data that government agencies, academic researchers, and other organizations collect most likely contain implicit biases.
 These biases can be introduced due to:

-- **Whose data is collected** — Does a dataset contain a representative sample of people across different demographics and backgrounds (i.e. multiple races, ethnicities, geographic locations, ages, genders, etc.)?
+- **Whose data is collected** &mdash; Does a dataset contain a representative sample of people across different demographics and backgrounds (that is, multiple races, ethnicities, geographic locations, ages, genders, etc.)?
-- **Whose data isn't collected** — Does the data leave out a specific demographic group that might not frequent the service where the data is collected?
+- **Whose data isn't collected** &mdash; Does the data leave out a specific demographic group that might not frequent the service where the data is collected?
-- **How the data is collected** — For example, is the data collected via interview in one area and via a form somewhere else?
+- **How the data is collected** &mdash; For example, is the data collected via interview in one area and via a form somewhere else?

 Consider possible sources of bias in your agency's data carefully.
 If you don't identify possible bias, communicate it to data requesters, and work to reduce it, the decisions made based on your data may have unintended, serious societal implications.

 ### Here's an example of how implicit bias can have unintended consequences:

 Researchers discovered that a major health provider's algorithm favored white patients over black patients when deciding who would benefit from extra medical care.
 The researchers attributed the algorithm's bias to the data that was used to create it.
 Researchers noted that the health provider attempted to prevent bias by omitting the patient's race in the algorithm.
 Nevertheless, the algorithm amplified underlying inequities in access to healthcare.
-In the US, white patients incur more medical costs than black patients due to long-standing disparities in wealth and access to healthcare.
-Because of this difference in access to care, the algorithm perpetuated the disparity by determining that white patients would benefit more from extra medical care than sicker black patients. [^1]
+In the U.S., white patients incur more medical costs than black patients due to long-standing disparities in wealth and access to healthcare.
+Because of this difference in access to care, the algorithm perpetuated the disparity by determining that white patients would benefit more from extra medical care than sicker black patients.
+(Source: [Racial bias in a medical algorithm favors white patients over sicker black patients](https://www.washingtonpost.com/health/2019/10/24/racial-bias-medical-algorithm-favors-white-patients-over-sicker-black-patients/).)

 ## Work to eliminate possible sources of bias.